 - Problem sets will be assigned via on-line Sapling Learning.
-These problems are assigned to provide you practice and to be sure you have mastered the material presented in the lectures and book. - See below for more information about grading of the laboratory assignments. - Exams: - o There will be 3 exams during the semester given during the evening recitation/review/exam period (see blackboard for the schedule). - The final exam is scheduled for the last day of exams, Friday 12/15/2017 from 10:30 am - 1:15 pm in Lafayette L102. - O Your exam grade (60% of the total) will be the average of the top 3 exam scores.
+These problems are assigned to provide you practice and to be sure you have mastered the material presented in the lectures and book. - See below for more information about grading of the laboratory assignments. - Exams: - o There will be 3 exams during the semester given during the evening recitation/review/exam period (see blackboard for the schedule). - The final exam is scheduled for Thursday 12/13/2018 from 7:30 am - 10:15 am in Lafayette L111. - Your exam grade (60% of the total) will be the average of the top 3 exam scores.
 The lowest exam score will be excluded.
 For example, if you are comfortable with your first 3 exam scores, you may skip the final.

 NOTE: You will receive an automatic F for the course if you do not have a passing grade in the laboratory.
-Laboratory passing grade is >60% (120 of 200 points).
+To receive a passing grade, (i) you cannot have more than ONE unexcused absence from a laboratory experiment, and (ii) you must have an overall laboratory grade of \geq 60% (120 of 200 points).